B2B ExhibitionsMarketing Strategy

 For them, success didn’t come from the size of the stand, but from the people on it.

-ISOTOOLS exhibition stand, the Trent Oil Industrial Sales Manager Stewart, and the Paradise Computing team Steven and Ben at MACH 2026
+ISOTOOLS exhibition stand, Trent Oil Industrial Sales Manager Stewart, and the Paradise Computing team (Steven and Ben) at MACH 2026

 International ambition comes into focus

 There was also a noticeable presence of international exhibitors, particularly from China, Turkey and across Europe.
 Many of them had clearly invested in MACH to build awareness and enter the UK market.
-Companies like HSG spoke about their strong position in China and their ambition to grow further in Europe.
+Companies like HSG Laser highlighted their strong presence in China and their ongoing ambitions to expand across Europe.

 HSG at MACH 2026